rabobank/npsb/README.md

 ````
 Then we can create network policies for each of these service bindings, where:
 * source is the guid of the app that bound to the type=source service instance (.relationships.app.data.guid)
-* targets is the guid of the app that is currently being bound to the type=destination service instance
+* destination is the guid of the app that is currently being bound to the type=destination service instance
 * port is optional, can be derived from the service binding of the type=destination service bindings (metadata.labels.rabobank.com/npsb.dest.port), default is 8080
+* protocol is optional, can be derived from the service binding of the type=destination service bindings (metadata.labels.rabobank.com/npsb.dest.protocol), default is tcp